Deploying Docker images

 --docker-image flag when pushing your app, for example:

-cf push lattice-app --docker-image cloudfoundry/lattice-app
+cf push test-app --docker-image cloudfoundry/test-app

 You can also push an image from a private Docker registry by providing the host and authentication information, as in this example:

 CF_DOCKER_PASSWORD=YOUR-PASSWORD cf push APP-NAME --docker-image REPO/IMAGE:TAG --docker-username USER

 Details are in the Cloud Foundry documentation for deploying an app with Docker.
 If you want to build your own Docker image, or if you want to read more about the implementation, check out the Docker documentation in the Cloud Foundry project.